 It was he who first alerted me to Ruis's changed behaviour that winter.
 He wanted me to take her with me on my overrides, to meet and talk with the people, but I knew what her reaction would be.
-He mistrusted Dokei's close friendship with Ruis-and in retrospect I see he was right.
+He mistrusted Dokei's close friendship with Ruis-now I see he was right.

-He came into the Office two days after Dokei's departure, about mid-morning.
+He came into my Office two days after Dokei's departure, about mid-morning.